 This shop has been compensated by Collective Bias, Inc. and Mazola® Corn Oil.
 All opinions are mine alone. #MakeItMazola #SimpleSwap #CollectiveBias

-Because Mazola Corn Oil has a higher smoke point (450°F) than most cooking oils, it’s wonderful for stir-frying, grilling, sautéing, baking, etc. That means it’s a great choice for this balsamic peanut chicken stir fry, which gets cooked over fairly high heat.
+Because Mazola Corn Oil has a higher smoke point (450°F) than most cooking oils, it’s wonderful for stir-frying, grilling, sautéing, baking, etc. That means it’s a great choice for a stir fry, which gets cooked over fairly high heat.

 If you’re not too familiar with smoke point, it’s the temperature in which an oil starts burning and smoking.
 Goodbye, perfectly heated and shimmery oil and hello, smelly pan of burning and smoking oil.
 Many home cooks may not realize that all cooking oils have a smoke point, which once exceeded, can negatively impact the food’s flavor and nutritional value.